Truist Mortgage Reviews

 Truist shows current rates for purchase and refinance loans on its website.
 You can see current purchase loan rates for 15- and 30-year fixed-rate conventional loans, 30-year jumbo loans, 30-year FHA loans and 30-year VA loans.
 You can also check refinance rates on 15- and 30-year fixed-rate conventional loans.
 Truist shows you interest rates and annual percentage rates (APRs) with zero mortgage points and one mortgage point.

-Though it doesn’t show current rates for adjustable-rate mortgages (ARMs), Truist does offer this them.
+Though it doesn’t show current rates for adjustable-rate mortgages (ARMs), Truist does offer them.
 As interest rates increase, adjustable-rate mortgages (ARMs) gain in popularity because they start with lower rates.
 An ARM might make sense if you plan to move before the initial fixed-rate period ends.

 In recent years, Truist’s average rate for a home purchase loan has been very close to the national average; in 2021, it was 0.04% below the average.